 Self-explanation is one of the commonest and most effective learning techniques that students may use in their GCSE revision.
 In this particular technique, the students usually explain what they have learned during the sessions to themselves.

 This process is more suitable when studying theoretical and academic material.
 Students who are self-explainers train themselves just like their teachers.
 This method will help them to become aware of detailed concepts that they have not noticed before throughout their studies.

 This improves focus as well as an understanding of more complex material.
 Moreover, the process of effective note-taking will enhance their active listening, retention, and comprehension of the subjects.
 These notes are very essential for evaluation and analysing class material so that they can train themselves properly for the exams.
 Effective notes can save energy, time, and mistake rather than normal insufficient and disordered notes.

 GCSE students who apply working memory techniques often perform better.
 Some of the most well-known memory techniques are storytelling, repetition, chunking and making mind maps.
 These menomic aids help to improve either memory recall and/or the transfer of information from working memory into long-term memory storage.

 If you’re very worried about your GCSE exams, be reassured that if you’ve put in the work then all will be fine.
 Always aim to do your best.
-Avoid ‘burn out’ from overdoing your GCSE revision.
-Best advice really is to ‘Keep calm and Carry On’.
+Avoid ‘burnout’ from overdoing your GCSE revision.
+The best advice really is to ‘Keep calm and Carry On’.